 Explain the location and nature of any overhead electrical or telephone lines in the project area, and indicate what measures will be taken to mitigate the effect of the lines.
-If the participant feels that the overhead lines should not be removed, re-routed, or buried, the participant should explain the reasons.
+If the Applicant determines that the overhead lines should not be removed, re-routed, or buried, the Applicant should explain the reasons.